top of page

 Quiet Tensions: Intimacy, Solitude, and Affect in Tia Liu’s Visual Practice

 Tia Liu is a London-based visual artist working across fine-art photography and moving image.
-Educated at the University of the Arts London (MA, 2022–2024) and Jinan University, Guangzhou (BA, 2014–2018), Ting has developed a research-led practice that explores intimacy, memory, and emotional vulnerability within contemporary social conditions.
+She went to the University of the Arts London (MA, 2022–2024) and Jinan University, Guangzhou (BA, 2014–2018), and has developed a research-led practice that explores intimacy, memory, and emotional vulnerability within contemporary social conditions.

-Working with fragments rather than fixed narratives, her images attend closely to bodies, gestures, and everyday interior spaces, allowing ambiguity and emotional residue to remain present.
-Across both photography and film, Ting resists spectacle in favor of quiet tension and softness, treating vulnerability not as fragility but as a mode of strength and sustained attention.
+Liu is working with fragments and refuses fixed narratives, which connects her work closer to reality and the human experience.
+Her images focus on bodies, gestures, and everyday spaces indoors and outdoors.
+The viewer sees elements of a story that allow ambiguity and emotional residue to remain present.
+Across both photography and film, Liu does not need spectacle and rather focusses on quiet tension and softness.
+Thereby vulnerability is not treated as fragility but as a mode of strength and sustained attention.

 A Tokyo Toy Story Series

-In What if we were lovers?, Ting examines dating culture as a site where intimacy is continuously proposed yet perpetually deferred.
-Using photography as a relational and conceptual framework rather than a documentary one, the series explores encounters shaped by anticipation, projection, and emotional risk.
-The work resists romanticization or sociological explanation; instead, it foregrounds the emotional residue of near-connections, positioning love as a speculative state rather than an achieved condition.
-Within contemporary fine-art photography, the project aligns with practices that use lived interaction as material while maintaining a critical distance from confessional or illustrative modes.
+In What if we were lovers?, Liu examines dating culture as a phenomenon where intimacy is continuously suggested and demanded, but perpetually deferred.
+The artist uses photography as a relational and conceptual framework and not like a classical documentary tool.
+The series explores real encounters shaped by anticipation, projection, and emotional risk.
+Opposed to our concept of stereotypical romance inducted by media, her work resists romanticization.
+Instead, she leaves out sociological explanation and the emotional residue of near-connections in focus, positioning love as a speculative state and not an achieved condition.
+Within contemporary fine-art photography, the project aligns with practices that use lived, socially accessible interaction as material, but still maintains a critical distance from confessional or illustrative modes and prescribed interpretation.

 What If We Were Lovers Series

-Furthermore, A Lover’s Discourse marks a decisive expansion of Ting’s photographic thinking into artist film, situating moving image as a medium for articulating interior states rather than external events.
-Drawing conceptual inspiration from Roland Barthes’ A Lover’s Discourse, the film adopts a fragmented, reflective structure that rejects linear storytelling in favor of psychological rhythm and affective drift.
-Love is not presented as a cohesive narrative but as a sequence of thoughts, sensations, and projections that resist coherence.
+Furthermore, A Lover’s Discourse marks a crucial expansion of Liu’s photographic thinking into artist film.
+She situates moving image as a medium for articulating interior states like photo stirps of fragmented elements in time and space.
+Thereby she is drawing conceptual inspiration from Roland Barthes’ A Lover’s Discourse, the film adopts a fragmented, reflective structure that rejects linear storytelling in favor of psychological rhythm and affective drift.
+Love is not presented as a cohesive narrative but the viewer experiences it as a sequence of thoughts, sensations, and projections – which brings it closer to our own experiences of memory and processing.

 A Lovers Discourse Film

-Spoken language unfolds alongside tactile, symbolic imagery, producing a tension between what is articulated and what remains unresolved.
-This disjunction situates the work within the traditions of essay film and experimental cinema, where meaning emerges through accumulation and delay rather than resolution.
-The film’s pacing and attention to duration allow emotional intensity to surface gradually, reinforcing the instability of the lover’s position.
+Liu uses spoken language and tactile, symbolic imagery at a slow pace, producing tension between what is articulated and what remains unresolved.
+This disjunction situates the work within the traditions of essay film and experimental cinema, where meaning emerges through accumulation and delay.
+Again, we are not presented with a solution, but with the intensity of emotional moments that remain in our memory.
+Time is depicted as a fluid state of individual perception.
+The film’s pacing and attention to duration allow deep emotional intensity yet also present the instability of the lover’s position.

 A Lovers Discourse Film

-Set entirely within the confines of a bedroom, the film transforms a private interior into a site of emotional processing.
-The absence of external encounters shifts the focus inward: desire, doubt, and longing are revisited in solitude rather than resolved through interaction.
-The bedroom operates simultaneously as architectural space and psychological container, underscoring the labor involved in sustaining romantic feeling.
-Transformation, here, is not achieved through closure but through sustained reflection, repetition, and attention to emotional residue.
+We see the bedroom as a metaphorical space of a private interior that becomes a site of emotional processing.
+The absence of external encounters shifts the focus inward: desire, doubt, and longing are revisited.
+Outward interaction is not necessary, since the action all happens inside.
+The bedroom operates simultaneously as architectural space and psychological container, emphasizing the effort involved in sustaining romantic feeling.
+Transformation, here, is not achieved through closure and the question remains, if transformation can be achieved at all for the benefit of the individual.
+The question arises if sustained reflection, repetition, and attention rather dissolves in emotional residue.

 The work contributes to contemporary discourse on post-digital intimacy by offering a restrained meditation on how love is cognitively and affectively negotiated.